-Music arises from the sanctuary.
-Mass was about to begin and I was going to be left without salvation.
-I knew without it I would succumb to those waiting and wailing.
+The music rose from the sanctuary.
+Mass was about to begin, and I was going to be left without salvation.
+I knew without it.
+I would succumb to those waiting and wailing.

 “We will be offering the blood tonight.”
 He pointed to the tray waiting for the altar assistants to take.

 “I’ll be a vampire tonight,” I manage to say before he leaves the room.

 Through the thick heat, I shiver.
 With every single word spoken, my third eye feels like it’s about to rip open.
 “Not here,” I pray.
 “Not now.”

 The pilgrims line up for their blessing, each one with his mouth open hungrily, waiting for the host to be slipped onto his tongue.
 My crossed arms confuse the assistant.
 She furrowed her brow when I refuse it.
 The priest waves me over to the bloodline, and the stares that I get from the pilgrims burn into me.

 He offers me the cup, and I drink.
 With closed eyes, my nerves still, and the peace I've been searching for is finally near.
 When I open, all I can see is the priest wearing the most devilish grin.